tier4/fake_sensor_tools/fake_livox/README.md

 ### Select from list option

 You can apply packet filter.
-Check a checkbox or double click a table row.<br>(All UDP packets will be transmitted if none is selected.)
+Check a checkbox or double click a table row.<br>(All UDP packets will be transmitted if none is selected.)<br>
 <img src="docs/readme_07.png" width="500" alt="Select from list">

 \*Multicast packets are filtered, not shown in the list, and not forwarded to the port.